Faylina/staff_of_elementia_web/README.md

 # Staff of Elementia
 Project written in Python featuring a text-based, object-oriented adventure game.
-This is the web version and runs with Flask and SocketIO.
+This is the web version and runs with Flask and Server-Sent Events.

 # ----- Vision for the game ----- #